MananTank/radioactive-state/README.md

 ## mutation flag `$` for reference types

 If we mutate a reference type in state such as array or an object, it's reference stays the same.
-This can create problem If you want to run some effect when those are updated.
+This can create problems If you want to run some effect when it is updated.

 **Example**